Spring 2024 First-Year Housing Registration

 All first-, and second-year students are required live on campus.
 However, there are situations where students do qualify for a Residency Exemption.
 Common situations include students commuting from home, students who are married, student veterans who are over 20 years old, and students who have children.

-Requests for Residency Exemption should be made between May 16 and June 6.
+Requests for Residency Exemption should be made starting November 1.

 - How many students live on each campus?